 The IRB evaluates the research only in terms of its compliance with ethical standards regarding the treatment of human subjects.
 While individual researchers are ultimately responsible for their practices, the IRB's review is designed to provide objective input as another level of protection for the subjects.
 In addition, the independent review by the IRB is of benefit to those who could be held accountable for the research practices -- the researchers and Mt.
 SAC.

 Please use the links to the right to navigate through the IRB information and protocols.
-If you have questions, please address them to firstname.lastname@example.org and use the subject line "Mt.
+If you have questions, please address them to email@example.com and use the subject line "Mt.
 SAC IRB General Question".
 More information about the committee for the IRB can be found at http://www.mtsac.edu/governance/committees/irb/index.html

 Special thanks to College of the Canyons' Institutional Research department and Cal Poly Pomona's Office of Research and Sponsored Programs for their assistance with our work.
 They provided excellent guidance and resources - some of which are used in the creation of these documents and web pages.